jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

-In one such yeshivah town there arrives a young scholar, a reputed genius, who is immediately sought after by the more prominent families as a dinner guest.On the first Sunday, he is served baked beans by the woman of the house .
+In one such yeshivah town there arrives a young scholar, a reputed genius, who is immediately sought after by the more prominent families as a dinner guest.On the first Sunday, he is served baked beans by the woman of the house.
 Baked beans happens to be his favorite dish, and he eats them with much gusto.
 The hostess, very pleased, tells the next evening’s hostess, who also prepares baked beans.
 The student eats them, but with a shade less enthusiasm.And so it goes, from house to house,